Komandoo (Shaviyani Atoll): History

 Early citizens lived in komandoo are from shaviyani atoll Mathi komandoo and Keekimini.
 There is no such proof but in both the island there are ruins of old houses and wells.
 It is said that Komandoo people firstly lived in Keekimini but to get rid of invaders they moved to Mathi komandoo.
 Then from Mathi komandoo to Komandoo.
 There are few historical artifacts and grave stones that shows skills of komandoo people.

 Geography

 Komandoo is one of the islands of Shaviyanil Atoll.
 Situated 213.95 km north of the country's capital, Malé, the island measures 315 yd in length and 250 m in width.
 Komandoo has an area of about 9 ha.

 Demography

-It is the second most populated island in Shaviyani Atoll with a current population of about 1,900 people.
+It is the third most populated island in Shaviyani Atoll with a current population of about 1,900 people.

 Services

 Education

 Shaviyani Atoll Education Centre is the biggest school in the atoll.
 Students can join at grade 1 at the age of 7 years and complete their A’ Levels at the end of their 12th grade at this school.
 Those students doing A’ Levels can complete Commerce and science stream for their studies at Shaviyani Atoll Education Centre.
 The biggest Teacher Training Center is in Komandoo.